bdevel/logical_lambda/README.md

 # Logical Lambdas

-This library helps to generate chains of logical operations that may accept parameters.
+This library helps to generate a chain of logic operations that may accept parameters.
+The return value is always another `LogicalLambda` so it is easy to compose many scenarios.
 An example might be a recommendation engine:

 ```ruby
 users = [